TENNIS, HOCKEY AND ROWING

 RESULTS AND CONCLUSIONS

-In tennis and hockey, the pertinent validation tests have been carried out, without obtaining satisfactory results due to not have enough dynamic range the gyro.
+In tennis, padel and hockey, the pertinent validation tests have been carried out, without obtaining satisfactory results due to not have enough dynamic range the gyro.
 Therefore, until we can have a gyroscope of high performance, it has not been possible to carry out the pertinent field tests.
 In Regarding rowing, an IMU has been placed in its central mast and tests have been carried out preliminary results showing adequate behavior for future tests, although it is necessary to improve the tightness to prevent it from being damaged when it is submerged.
 The layout of the table kitesurf could not be installed on the paddle because it was too bulky.
-Technique recognition tests (task T7B): They could not be carried out because they were not the current benefits of the technology are sufficient, as previously mentioned.

 PEOPLE AND INSTITUTIONS INVOLVED